MrIzzat/Data-Engineering-Coursera/Introduction to Data Engineering/Module 1/2-Key players in the Data Ecosystem/Key players in the Data Ecosystem.md

 Business analysts leverage the work of data analysts and Data scientists to look at possible implications for their business and the actions they need to take or recommend.

 BI analysts do the same except their focus is on the market forces and external influences that shape their business.
 They provide business intelligent solutions by organizing and monitoring data on different business functions.
-They also explore data to extract insights and acionables that improve business performance.
+They also explore data to extract insights and actionables that improve business performance.

 # Summary